Monique-nel/BFB321-Group04/README.md

 ## Getting started

-Prerequisites
+Setting up the Mzanzi Market Application locally consists of the following steps:
+- Clone the repository to your local drive
+- Run the application.
+It should open on the home.html page on the live server.
+- Click on the Sign In Button to register or sign in
+- Navigate through the app to reach the necessary functionality Prerequisites
 - Node 14+ and npm (if using Node)
 - Or the appropriate runtime for your chosen stack